 |The Baltic Sea Anomaly is a 60-metre (200 ft) diameter circular rock-like formation on the floor of the Baltic Sea, discovered in June 2011.|

 The rock likely formed in connection with glacial and postglacial processes.
 Glaciers often have rocks embedded in them.
-At the end of the Ice Age, when glaciers across Northern Europe melted, the rocks inside them dropped to the Earth's surface, leaving rocky deposits all over the place.
+At the end of the Ice Age, when glaciers across Northern Europe melted, the rocks inside them dropped to the Earth's surface, leaving rocky deposits.
 These are sometimes called glacial erratics or balancing rocks.

 |Kepler-78b is a planet that should not exist.
 This scorching lava world circles its star every eight and a half hours at a space of less than one million miles – among the tightest known orbits.
 Based on present theories of planet formation, it could not have formed so close to its star, nor could it have proceeded there.|